Optiroc/SuperFamiconv/README.md

 This command mode accepts one image (either indexed, RGB or RGBA mode PNG – which are the formats supported for all image inputs) and outputs palette, tile and/or map data.

-The `mode` option, which is common for all commands, takes the following arguments: `snes` and `snes_mode7`.
+The `mode` option, which is common for all commands, affects the color space handling and binary output format.
+It takes one of the following arguments:

+* `snes`
+* `snes_mode7`

 More will be added as I (or you!) need them.

 Example: